jihyechoi77/malade/README.md

 # Code Structure

 The core code is contained in the `malade` directory. `malade/omop.py` defines the OMOP Ground Truth table, and the associated drug categories and conditions. `malade/drug_categories.py` contains the code for finding representative drugs; `malade/omop_interactions.py` contains
-`CategoryOutcomeRiskAgent` and `DrugOutcomeInfoAgent` and the code for identifying drug-outcome associations and labeling drug category-outcome associations. `malade/critic_agent.py` contains the code for `Critic` and `malade/omop_evaluation.py` contains utilities for evaluation (for use by `results.ipynb`).
+`CategoryOutcomeRiskAgent` and `DrugOutcomeInfoAgent` and the code for identifying drug-outcome associations and labeling drug category-outcome associations. `malade/critic_agent.py` contains the code for `Critic` and `malade/omop_evaluation.py` contains utilities for evaluation (for use by `scripts/generate_results.py`).

 `malade/doc` contains RAG-related code, in particular, `malade/fda_handler.py`, which contains `FDAHandler`. `malade/utils` contains general utilities, see `malade/utils/openfda.py` for the OpenFDA query code. `medrag/tools` contains utilities related to tool-use.